hstatsep-js/loops/mario.md

  ###  ###
 ####  ####
 ```

 ### Part IV: Every-Other-Upside-Down Pyramid
-Duplicate your Part III code, but make every other pyramid inverted.
+Similar to Part III, but make every other pyramid inverted.
 Example:
 ```
    #  #
   ##  ##